denoland/vscode_deno/docs/ImportCompletions.md

 ### Configuration

-There are two key settings for configuring registries for auto completions:
+Settings for configuring registries for auto completions:

-- `deno.suggest.imports.autoDiscovery` - Enables or disables registry
-  auto-completions.
-This is `true` by default.
 - `deno.suggest.imports.hosts` - These are the _origins_ that are configured to
   provide import completions.
 The target host needs to support Deno import completions (detailed below).
 The value is an object where the key is the host and the value is if it is enabled or not.
 For example:
-- `deno.suggest.imports.reloadCache` - Causes the cached information from remote
-  registries to be reloaded.
-Similar to specifying the `--reload` flag on the Deno CLI, but only for registry information.

   ```json
   {